Nevenall/sufficient-reason/System/Making a Mage.md

 ## Attributes

-  *Assign d6, d8, d10 to three Attribute| Physical, Mental, Social.*
+  *Assign d6, d8, d10 to the three Attributes: Physical, Mental, Social.*

-  Attributes are mundane traits representing general faculties.
+  Attributes are mundane traits that represent general faculties.

   They are the base of most any action.

 ## Distinctions

-  *Pick a Tradition as a Distinction, and 3 more.*
+  *Pick a Tradition and 3 more.*

-  Distinctions are mundane traits that can either help or hinder a Mage's actions.
+  Distinctions are mundane traits that can help or hinder a Mage's actions.
 They can be relationships, affiliations, personality, or unique backgrounds.

   An appropriate Distinction can be helpful as a d8, or a detriment as a d4 and you get a Plot Point.
 Helpful or Hurtful is your choice.

-  Only one of your appropriate Distinctions can be added to an action pool, unless you pay a PP to add a second appropriate Distinction.

 ## Skills